baigel2/baigelbytes/content/stories/2amatures.md

 "Fuck it, we'll walk.
 They did that on purpose just to get a reaction.
 Sick fucks are probably laughing at us right now.
 Let go get something to eat."

 The two walk into town and with only $5 between them they get a burger and split it in half.
-Tom give James the bigger half.
+Tom gives James the bigger half.

 "We need to find some place to sleep tonight."
 Says Tom.